SSWConsulting/SSW.Rules.Content/rules/is-everyone-in-your-team-a-standards-watchdog/rule.md

 ### Coding - For Developers

-When you come across an error, don't just fix it, as the developer who made it is likely to make it again.
-Instead, write an email to the person explaining what has been done wrong and how you would've improved the code.
-Cc relevant parties to improve others, to [collect your brownie points](/do-you-make-sure-you-get-brownie-points) or to set a good example.
+When you come across a code error, it's always better if you just [fix it straight away](/fix-small-web-errors).
+Then write an email to the person explaining **what has been done wrong and how you fixed it**.

-No one likes being corrected but hopefully, with everyone doing this in the office, it's not a matter of finger-pointing, it is working together to write better code or developing better solutions.
+In cases where you aren't able to fix yourself, send an email to [report the error/bug](/report-bugs-and-suggestions), which should be [become a PBI](/turn-emails-into-pbis) and then fixed.

+#### Tips

-**Tip:** In code, if you don't know who made the mistake, [use the annotate tool](/do-you-know-the-benefits-of-using-source-control).
+- If you don't know who made the mistake, [use the annotate tool](/do-you-know-the-benefits-of-using-source-control) to find out
+- Cc relevant parties to help others to improve, to [collect brownie points](/do-you-make-sure-you-get-brownie-points), or to set a good example

 ### What if it's recurring?